Ocean Alliance: The Voyage of the Odyssey

-On the program, Roger Payne commented that, ‘Saving marine animals from the insidious effects of pesticides, fire retardants, plasticizers, and poisonous metals is not a selfless act.
+On the program, Payne commented that, ‘Saving marine animals from the insidious effects of pesticides, fire retardants, plasticizers, and poisonous metals is not a selfless act.
 By saving the ocean for whales, we may just be able to save countless other oceanic species and leave our children and grandchildren a healthy ocean rather than one contaminated with the by-products of our progress.’

 More information on the Voyage of the Odyssey can be found on Ocean Alliance's website.

 Patagonia Right whale program

 The Patagonia Right Whale program is one of the longest continually running studies on great whales: as of 2014 the program entered its 44th year.
-Ocean Alliance founder Dr. Roger Payne set up the program in 1970, on realizing that he could identify individual whales based on the patterns of cyamids (whale lice) on their heads.
+Ocean Alliance founder Roger Payne set up the program in 1970, on realizing that he could identify individual whales based on the patterns of cyamids (whale lice) on their heads.
 This opened up an enormous opportunity to gain far more information on the life-history of individual whales than had previously been possible.
 Roger also recognized its significance as it enabled him to learn far more from a live whale than the whaling community was learning from dead whales.

-The program is now ran by Dr. Victoria Rowntree, in conjunction with Dr. Mariano Sironi of the Instituto Conservación de Ballenas.
-The unique long-term nature of this program has produced a number of significant discoveries relating to the ecology, biological life cycle, ethology and conservation of these species.
+The program is run by Dr. Victoria Rowntree, in conjunction with Dr. Mariano Sironi of the Instituto Conservación de Ballenas.
+The unique long-term nature of this program has produced significant discoveries relating to the ecology, biological life cycle, ethology and conservation of these species.
 As time has gone on, the program has been expanded to include genetics, feeding ecology and bioacoustics.
-The techniques that initially Roger Payne, and later on Victoria Rowntree and Instituto Conservacion de Ballenas, pioneered are now well-established among cetacean science programs worldwide.
+The techniques that Roger Payne, and later on Victoria Rowntree and Instituto Conservacion de Ballenas, pioneered have since been well-established among cetacean science programs worldwide.

 So called because they were the ‘right’ whale to kill, Southern right whales were brought to the verge of extinction during the early 20th century.
-Their enormous blubber reserves caused the animals to float after being killed, whilst their slow-moving nature made them easy targets.
-Whilst significant conservation threats still remain (primarily habitat loss), many populations have shown slow signs of recovery.
+Their enormous blubber reserves caused the animals to float after being killed, while their slow-moving nature made them easy targets.
+Although significant conservation threats still remain (primarily habitat loss), many populations have shown slow signs of recovery.
 The long-term objective of the Patagonian Right Whale Program is to promote and facilitate this recovery.